 Autism-friendly design means that in schools and treatment facilities and wherever groups of people are together, the over-sensitive are spared.
 Those with high sensory thresholds can almost always find individual solutions and can have strong colors or high volumes – through earphones or otherwise – in their own quarters.

-As a result provisions for high stimuli-levels are recommended much more often than the other way around.
-Snoozling rooms on the one hand and play sets which appeal to the proprioceptive and vestibular senses on the other, are the most notable examples.
-Because sensory mixed groups are often the users, it is often about stimulus reduction; individual autistic people need an excess of stimuli about as often.
+As a result provisions for people with high stimuli-thresholds are much rarer than for those with low thresholds.
+Snoozling rooms on the one hand and play sets which appeal to the proprioceptive and vestibular senses on the other, are the most notable ones.
+Because sensory mixed groups are often the users, it is often about stimulus reduction even though individual autistic people need an excess of stimuli about as often.

 3. Autism-friendly designers aim to create a separate autistic world

-The objection against this presumed ambition is that a separate world which is attuned to autistic sensibilities stands in the way of social integration of people on the spectrum; one would be unable to survive outside such an autism enclave.
-This objection makes much sense, but is directed at a myth because in autism-friendly design, and on this website in particular, one embraces the principle As ordinary as possible, as special as necessary.
+The objection against this presumed ambition is that a separate world which is attuned to autistic sensibilities stands in the way of social integration of people on the spectrum; one would be unable to survive outside such an autistic enclave.
+At first glance such an objection makes much sense.
+It is, however directed at a myth because in autism-friendly design, and on this website in particular, one embraces the principle as ordinary as possible, as special as necessary.
 (See here.)
 In each instance an assessment should determine the individual’s strengths and weaknesses.
-Who isn’t unduly bothered by noise, doesn’t need extra soundproofing.
+The person who isn’t unduly bothered by noise, doesn’t need extra soundproofing.
 The same applies to all sensory issues and also to matters of orientation and to the influence of the built environment on social contact.

 Considerations about sensory mixed groups as mentioned above apply here too.
-In schools, for instance, one aspires to good soundproofing and clear layout for all.
+In schools, for instance, one aspires to good soundproofing and a clear layout for all.
 This does not mean students are relegated to a silent and all too simple world which renders them unfit to live in the ordinary world.
-The vast majority of students also partake in the complicated and noisy world outside school.
+The vast majority of students spend most of their time in the ordinary world outside school which is complicated and noisy.

 Children and youth with far-reaching forms of autism are sometimes fully (24 hours per day / 7 days a week) hospitalized.
 For the rare children / young people who will remain dependent on an institution most or all of their lives, an inclusive environment which is adapted to their peculiarities may indeed be called for, which is, however, extremely rare.